Divide-By-0/blog/content/posts/travel.md

       - **Genki Omakase**: It's the most affordable omakase I've ever eaten at, for the same quality -- $70-100/person.
 There's a fun challenge where 5 social media likes gets you a free sushi too.
       - **Action Burger**: I haven't been here, but it looks interesting ‒- it has a sci-fi theme and a bunch of videogames setup for patrons.
       - **Ichiran Ramen**: I haven't been here, but it seems interesting -- there's only one dish available, and you eat in solo booths.
+      - **Cafe Flor**: A cozy cafe in Chelsea with tons of plants around the space.
     - Experiences
+      - **Sleep No More**: My favorite play of all time, and it ends in Feb 2024!
+It's a play where you move around a space and see different actors and scenes of your choosing -- the characters act in real time in different nooks and crannies of a mansion.
+[NYT article here](https://www.nytimes.com/2022/02/09/theater/sleep-no-more-reopens.html).
+Alone worth a flight to New York.
       - **Wonderville NYC**: I don't usually like bars or clubs too much, but this queer club had a fantastic live-coded algorave performance on the night I went.
 The dance floor is lined with locally-created bespoke arcade machines, and the bar had a hacking CTF going on at the same time -- I couldn't get enough.
-      - **Sleep No More**: Haven't been yet, but I really want to go.
-It's a play where you move around a space and see different parts of the play as characters act in real time in different nooks and crannies of a mansion.
-[NYT article here](https://www.nytimes.com/2022/02/09/theater/sleep-no-more-reopens.html).
       - **Book of Mormon**: Haven't seen yet.
 A good friend said this was one of the funniest shows they had ever watched.
 I'm hoping to catch their Broadway run!
       <!-- Saffron recommended the above -->
       - **Union Square Cyphers**: On Friday nights 8pm-midnight, a group assembles to do spontaneous rap battles on the Southeast corner.
 Really fun energy, and definitely a goal to one day be good enough to join in :)